READ: Sworn declarations in support of Christine Blasey Ford

-Here are the sworn declarations that were submitted to the Senate Judiciary Committee in support of Christine Blasey Ford.
+Here are the sworn declarations that were submitted to the Senate Judiciary Committee last night in support of Christine Blasey Ford.

 Related Content